LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to give the user the possibility to display the recorded data visually, two modules are created, which can graphically prepare *MRPReading* instances:

-* *MRPVisualization* - different table and graph based plots
+* *MRPVisualization* - different table and graph-based plots
 * *MRPPolarVisualization* - full sphere map plots

 On the one hand, it is possible with the *MRPVisualization* module to display measurement data as a table or plot (e.g. stream, line, point).